July 7th 2020

 The skincare and makeup switch-ups for when you are wearing a mask

 Warm air circulating in your mask as well as friction can be a breeding ground for bacteria.
 No wonder 'maskne' is now a thing.
 We asked top skin doctors for their advice and product picks to help avoid and deal with break-outs

 Whether you’ve been fully PPE'd up for months now or are just taking your first tentative steps outside, mask in place, you might have noticed an unpleasant side-effect of wearing a face covering.
-As well as fogged-up glasses for spec wearers, using a mask can give you spots – dubbed maskne.
+As well as fogged-up your glasses and seriously messing with your Face ID, using a face mask can give you spots – dubbed maskne.

 It’s not just frontline workers suffering though; in a recent Instagram Live about acne, dermatologists Sam Bunting and Emma Wedgeworth were inundated with questions about masks causing breakouts and gave out some sound advice for those suffering an how to switch up your skincare and makeup regime.

 Sweat, bacteria and the moisture from our breath all mingle beneath the mask leading to a breeding ground for bacteria – and that’s before you add pore-clogging makeup into the mix.
 The chin and jaw are often problem areas for acne sufferers anyway and covering up for a significant period of time can make it worse.

 Friction is an issue too; if you regularly wear a cycling helmet you might have noticed irritation along your jaw where the straps rub and the same can happen with a mask.
 “Irritation in a localised area can trigger acne,” explains Dr Sam Bunting.
 “Sweat combined with friction and pressure can potentially cause damage to the skin,” agrees Dr Anjali Mahto.

 How to manage maskne – and avoid it